-Probate is necessary when an individual dies owning assets subject to probate exceeding \$184,500.00 in his/her name.
+Probate is necessary when an individual dies without the proper estate planning documents and the gross value of their primary residence in their estate exceeds \$750,000 as established by an approved independent Probate Court Referee or the value of all other assets (including any other real estate) in their estate exceeds \$184,500.
 California's probate fees, (listed below) do not include additional fees for the sale of assets, tax preparation, and litigation.